hotwax/oms-documentation/netsuite/Flows/SalesOrder/OrderApproval.md

 #### Export Customer Deposit from HotWax Commerce

-1. HotWax Commerce runs a scheduled job that generates a JSON file with order details and their respective grand totals.
+1. HotWax Commerce Integration Platform runs a scheduled job that generates a JSON file comprising of order details with their respective grand totals and places this file at an SFTP location.

 **SFTP Locations**